 In today’s “Global” Job Market, it’s MUCH more cost effective for employers to hire someone who already has the skills and experience they want than it is for them to train an existing employee for a new role that they may or may not even be good at.

 When an employer hires someone with the skills and experience needed, it’ll only take a few weeks for the new employee to be of value.

 If they were to train an existing employee, companies would have to pay for the training and the time for the employee to get trained, which could end up being tens of thousands of dollars or more.

 Plus, there’s no guarantee that after a company trains someone, that the employee will even stay with the company.
 What’s to prevent the employee from going to one of their competitors?
 As I said…there is no loyalty anymore on either side.
 Loyalty is dead.

-The next shift you need to make to succeed in today’s job market is that you have to take responsibility to develop skills needed to DO your current job AND the skills you need to advance your career.
-You need to take the initiative to stay on top of the industry to learn what skills to develop your own career.
+The key shift needed here to succeed in today’s job market is that you have to take responsibility to develop skills needed to DO your current job AND the skills you need to advance your career.
+You need to take the initiative to stay on top of the industry to learn what skills you need to develop your own career.